D2KLab/recsys18_challenge/README.md

 ## Ensemble

-Put the submission files that you want to combine in a folder submissions/dry.
-Then run:
+Ensemble allows to combine predictions of a set of RNN configurations to increase the accuracy.
+To use it, you need to put the submission files inside a folder 'submissions/dry' and it will try all possible combinations of the submissions files and save them into files.

 ```
 python recommender/ensemble.py